Brownfields Program

 • Approximate site size: 0.29 acres

-• Action taken: priority site, Phase I Environmental Site Assessment conducted in 2022; Phase II Environmental Site Assessment planned in 2023
+• Action taken: priority site, Phase I Environmental Site Assessment conducted in 2022; Phase II Environmental Site Assessment conducted in 2023; two rounds of supplemental sampling conducted in 2024 in main structure and outbuildings; abatement activities planned for 2025

 • Institutional control: restricted access